zephyrproject-rtos/zephyr/README.rst

 * **Zephyr Project Website**: The https://zephyrproject.org website is the central source of information about the Zephyr Project.
 On this site, you'll find background and current information about the project as well as all the relevant links to project material.
-For a quick start, refer to the `Zephyr Introduction`_ and `Getting Started Guide`_.

 * **Releases**: Source code for Zephyr kernel releases are available at https://zephyrproject.org/developers/#downloads.
 On this page,